Photograph: Andy Catterall

 The Royal Musical Association is the foremost society in the UK dedicated to the study of music.
 Membership is open to any individual interested in musical research.

-The Royal Musical Association was founded in 1874 ‘for the investigation and discussion of subjects connected with the art and science of music’, and its activities have evolved to embrace all aspects of the study of any kind of music, from history, analysis, and ethnomusicology to studies of perception, reception, and practice-based research.
-It aims to sustain and enhance British musical culture, while fostering international links and recognizing outstanding scholarly achievement by individuals worldwide, and to support the education and training of young scholars.
+The Royal Musical Association was founded in 1874 ‘for the investigation and discussion of subjects connected with the art and science of music’.
+Its activities have since evolved to embrace every conceivable aspect of music research, whether expressed in words, notation or sounds.
+The Association aims to sustain and enhance musical culture in the United Kingdom, while liaising with other subject organisations at home and abroad where appropriate and recognizing outstanding scholarly and creative achievement by individuals worldwide.
+It further aims to support the education and training of emerging scholars and practitioners.

 The RMA is a registered charity (no. 222410; see Charity Commission for England and Wales Register of Charities) and a UK limited company (Company No. 00081327).